SoCXin/doc/docs/boards/index.rst

 .. _boards:

 Boards
 ======

-Rapid Embedded Development, Continuous and IDE integration in a few steps with PlatformIO thanks to built-in project generator for the most popular embedded boards and IDE.
+Rapid Embedded Development, Continuous and IDE level1 in a few steps with PlatformIO thanks to built-in project generator for the most popular embedded boards and IDE.